-I bought a pair of used Cell 90 cases by Pittsburgh Modular.
-The power supply that came with each of these was a simple analog supply with a 12 volt AC wall wart that powered a diode bridge rectifier to drive 7812 and 7912 three-pin regulators.
+I bought a used Cell 90 case by Pittsburgh Modular.
+The power supply that came with it was a simple analog supply with a 12 volt AC wall wart that powered a diode bridge rectifier to drive 7812 and 7912 three-pin regulators.
 For a retrofit I found the Tiptop Audio Zeus Studio Bus.
 Specs:

 - Input voltage range: +15VDC +/-10%

 - Output regulation of +/-12V: +/-0.05% Linear discrete design

 Although the Zeus is meant to be a part of the Tiptop power system, it works quite well in this application.
 I reused the existing power inlet and switch, together with a 15 volt DC wall supply I use with all my other Eurorack boxes.
 The Cell 90 is a tight case and the Zeus is quite large.
 So, when drilling holes to mount the Zeus, I added a couple of rows of 1/4″ holes for ventilation.
 One row is under the Zeus board.